Data Protection and GDPR

-As a council we will:
+As a council we have:

-introduce new documenting and processing procedures
+introduced new documenting and processing procedures

-strengthen our rules for deleting and removing personal data
+strengthened our rules for deleting and removing personal data

-respond to personal data enquiries within the appropriate timeframe
+responded to personal data enquiries within the appropriate timeframe

-notify customers, where required, if we lose their personal data and breach the Act.
+notified customers, where required, if we lose their personal data and breach the Act.